 There is no legal definition of “farmers’ market” in Australia.
 So, any market can call itself a farmers’ market if they wish.
 But, in practice, there are three characteristics that define them:

 - Restricted to food and food-related produce: It is generally agreed that farmers’ markets should be strictly restricted to food-related (and, sometimes, plant-related) stalls, and it is this which distinguishes farmers’ markets from community and craft markets.

 - No re-sellers: the stallholders should only be selling food that they have grown/made themselves.

 - Local stallholders: the stallholders should be ‘local’.
 Different people have different views about what ‘local’ should mean but, in Victoria at least, it usually means from within the State.

 In Victoria, these three rules have been formalised by The Victorian Farmers’ Market Association (VFMA).
 Any stallholder who abides by the three rules can apply to be ‘accredited’ and any market where 75% or more of its stallholders are accredited can itself apply to be accredited.
-Around half of the 77 farmer’s markets in Victoria are formally accredited by the VFMA, including Eltham and Hurstbridge.
+Around half of the 80 or so farmer’s markets in Victoria are formally accredited by the VFMA, including Eltham and Hurstbridge.

 Most farmers’ markets are run by voluntary organisations who operate in the suburb in which the market is located.

 Most farmers’ markets happen once a month, on a Saturday or Sunday morning, and have between 25 and 50 stalls.

 Some farmers’ markets give preference to ‘very local’ stallholders.
 For example, at Eltham, around half of the stallholders are from the Nillumbik local authority area or its immediately bordering authority areas.

 Why should you consider going to a farmers’ market?